 Cooking corn off of the cob is quicker than the other.
 If on the stovetop you just pour it into a pot of boiling salted water for about 4 minutes.
 In the microwave you can add 2″ of water into a dish with your kernels, cover with a plate and heat for about 2-3 minutes until tender.
 In the oven you’d need to use a small Dutch oven with a few inches of water.
 That would take the longest but could be done.

 Corn on the cob in the oven at 425 degrees takes 20-25 minutes in the husk until tender.
 Corn in the oven off of the cob at 425 in an oven safe dish with a few inches of salted water would take about the same amount of time.
 You wouldn’t save cook time with this method, the others are better.

 What is the easiest way to remove corn kernels?

 This may be handy to have or necessary if you have kids.
-Yes, we had to do this for years and years when my girls had their braces and that was a no no. This is how you do it.
+Yes, we had to do this for years and years when my girls had their braces and that was a no no. This is to remove the whole kernel, if making corn ribs you want to keep a bit of the cob on.
+This is how you do it.